kakubei/kakubei.github.io/_posts/2016-02-05-Apple-Music-HipHop.md

 What no one tells you is that:

-1. If you enable Music Match, iTune will completely fuck up your entire library.
+1. If you enable Music Match, iTunes will completely fuck up your entire library.
 Going as far as changing song and artists names!
 2. Apple Radio is really a Hip Hop channel.

 I wish someone had told me that before.
 OK, OK, I know it's called Beats 1 Radio and Beats was owned by Dr. Dre, a rapper, before Apple bought it.
 But Apple promised **diverse** music.
 And I, stupidly, believed them.